deanhiller/playorm/readme.txt

 Another Use-Case

 Another perfect use-case for virtual databases is you are selling to small businesses so you basically design a table called Small Business and each business has tons of clients so you have a SmallBizClients table.
 Those clients then have relationships with other clients or products that the small business has so maybe a smallbizproducts table and clientrelationships tables.
 You are now good to go and we work on our partitioning of the indexes to create the virtual databases.
 Clearly we would want to partition the SmallBizClients table so we can have trillions of clients and billions of small busineses.
 We can then grab the index for that small business and start querying the smallbizclients table for that small business.

+TODO
+* adding JDBC such legacy apps can work with non-partitioned tables AND other apps can be modified to prefix queries with the partition ids and still use JDBC so they can just make minor changes to their applications(ie. keep track of partition ids)!!!
+NOTE: This is especially useful for reporting tools